ArthurClemens/polythene/packages/polythene-theme/README.md

 1. **Style variables** - create styles by passing configuration variables
 1. **Deriving components** - build on top of existing components: to set new defaults or styling
 1. **Custom CSS** - to enhance existing styles
-1. **Theme file** - define styles for multiple components at once, or for the entire app
+1. **Theme file** - set global app variables

-## Style variables
+## 1. Variables

-Polythene components are styled with variables - comparable to variables in Sass or Less.
+Polythene components - at least the ones that are styled - are styled with variables.
+Each component contains a `vars` module that specifies measurements and colors.

-Each component - at least the ones that are styled - contains a `vars` module that specifies measurements and colors.
 For example, for Icon:

 ~~~javascript
 // polythene-icon/src/theme/vars.js